nEXam-App/nEXam-doc/docs/Use-Case Specification.md

 ![Basic Flow](https://github.com/Calco2001/nEXam/blob/main/docs/basic%20flow.jpg)

 ### 2.2 Creation
-The creation of a new exam, where the user will be asked about the topic, subject, content and date.
+The creation of a new exam, where the user will be asked about the topic and the additional information(subject, content and date).

 [//]: <Add Screenshot of create mockup>